Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 Given its bigger woofer, the PM-200 is quite bulky and heavy, but all these are justified by how well it handles drums.
 It can easily beat out guitar amps and keyboard amps, and can even handle bass guitars.
 It has enough juice to amplify a jam session with a bass player plugged into the line input while you are going through Roland's V Drums input as demonstrated here:

-With its Dual XLR direct outputs you can go straight to house or into a audio interface while monitoring with the PM-200 in all its glory.
-This makes it a true stage ready electric drum speaker.
+With its Dual XLR direct outputs, you can go straight to the house or into an audio interface while monitoring the PM-200 in all its glory.
+This makes it a true stage-ready electric drum speaker.

-All in all, this is a premium choice that works especially well if you have a set of Roland V-Drums as this was specifically optimized to that sound profile.
-If you want the beefiest Roland drum monitor out there, you're going with the PM-200.
+All in all, this is a premium choice that works especially well if you have a set of Roland V-Drums.
+This was specifically optimized to that sound profile.
+If you want the beefiest Roland drum monitor out there, you’re going with the PM-200.

 - Inputs & Outputs: 1/4-inch Stereo phone type V-Drums INPUT, 1/4-inch Line-in Stereo phone type, 1/8-inch Stereo miniature phone type